-1. Infectious/Communicable disease plans should provide for the response to information acquired by the institution regarding any individual present on an institution's campus who is/has been diagnosed, infected, or exposed to an infectious/communicable disease.
-The plan will provide for the President and/or designee(s) to recommend medically reasonable efforts/action to confirm, assess, and respond to the reasonably anticipated risk to the campus communication with the appropriate health department authorities as required.
-Responsibilities will also include the confirmation of reports of infectious/communicable diseasesimpactingtheinstitutions/campus/community.
+I. Infectious/Communicable disease plans should provide for the response to information acquired by the institution regarding any individual present on an institution's campus who is/has been diagnosed, infected, or exposed to an infectious/communicable disease.
+The plan will provide for the President and/or designee(s) to recommend medically reasonable efforts/action to confirm, assess, and respond to the reasonably anticipated risk to the campus community and communication with the appropriate health department authorities as required.
+Responsibilities will also include the confirmation of reports of infectious/communicable diseases impacting the institutions/campus/community.

-E. ExternalCommunications
+E. External Communications

-1. Infectious/Communicable disease plans should provide that decisions concerning official communications with external stakeholders will be disseminated from the President's or other designated office.
+I. Infectious/Communicable disease plans should provide that decisions concerning official communications with external stakeholders will be disseminated from the President's or other designated office.
 TBR institutions will follow Tennessee Department of Health guidance for reporting occurrences to appropriate health authorities.